-This course is based on NFPA 1072, 2017 edition, Responders to Hazardous Materials/Weapons of Mass Destruction Incidents.
-This program is designed to familiarize individuals, who may come upon emergency involving hazardous materials, with the knowledge to initiate a proper sequence of responder procedures, notify the proper authorities and secure that scene and deny access to others.
+This course is based on the current edition of the NFPA 472, Standard for Responders to Hazardous Materials /Weapons of Mass Destruction Incidents.
+This program is designed to familiarize individuals, who may come upon an emergency involving hazardous materials, with the knowledge to initiate a proper sequence of responder procedures, notify the proper authorities and secure that scene and deny access to others.

 - Define a hazardous material

 - Identify hazardous materials by placards, labels and containers

 - Identify the hazard classes/divisions

 - Identify the dangers of each hazard class

 - Identify shipping papers and locations for each mode of transportation

 - Identify military hazards markings

-- Use of an Emergency Response Guidebook(ERG) and apply it during an emergency
+- How use an Emergency Response Guidebook and its use during an emergency